 - Fasting.
 Eliminating snacking; having two meals per day or eventually one meal per day; trying a ketogenic diet; or going a whole day or several days without food, is an effective treatment for all kinds of ailments and problems, both physical and mental.
 During fasting drink only a little water.

 - The diet and lifestyle in my book Grow Youthful helps protect you and recover from depression and most other neuropathies.
 It is gluten-free (28, 29), with sufficient cholesterol, and near-ketogenic (but not a ketogenic fast, although ketogenic fasts are extremely effective when used for a limited period.)
 In particular, a ketogenic fast is an effective treatment for epilepsy.
 Strict ketogenic diets are also outstanding treatments for a whole host of neurological diseases including Parkinson's disease, Alzheimer's disease, ALS and brain trauma.
 (39, 40)

-Getting sufficient B vitamins is essential for mental and psychological health, in particular vitamin B1 (thiamine) (79, 80) and vitamin B3 (niacin).
+- B vitamins sufficiency.
+Vitamin B complex is essential for mental and psychological health, in particular vitamin B1 (thiamine) (79, 80) and vitamin B3 (niacin).
 A good food source is unfortified nutritional yeast.
 Other food sources include grass-fed meat, fish and brewer's yeast.
 (78)

 - Probiotics.
 Get the best possible bacterial exposure.
 Use probiotic foods and drinks throughout your life.